 Haiti Travel Information

-Local time is GMT -5.
+Local time is GMT -4.

-Medical facilities in Port-au-Prince are of poor quality, and virtually non-existent elsewhere in the country, so medical insurance with evacuation cover is essential, and it is advisable to bring all required medications from home.
-If you are travelling with prescribed medications be sure to carry a prescription and note from your doctor detailing what the medication is for and why you need it.
+Visitors should only drink boiled or bottled water and avoid ice in drinks, as cholera is present across the country.
+Medical facilities in Port-au-Prince are of poor quality, and are virtually non-existent elsewhere in Haiti, so travel health insurance with evacuation cover is essential.
+It is advisable to bring all required medications from home.
+If visitors are travelling with prescribed medications, they should be sure to carry a prescription and doctor's note detailing what the medications are for and why they are needed.

 Become our Haiti Travel Expert

 We are looking for contributors for our Haiti travel guide.
 If you are a local, a regular traveller to Haiti or a travel professional with time to contribute and answer occasional forum questions, please contact us.